bereal/AdventOfCode2020/README.md

 with weird Prolog-like syntax.
 Which it is, but I still like it, and it matches the day 1 puzzle just well.
 Unfortunately, I've never had a real use case for it.

+As for the puzzle, it can be brute-forced, but the recursive search can be way faster if the array is sorted beforehand.

 ### Day 2: Prolog